chipzx92/DataEngineeringI320/docs/syllabus.md

 An intro book for MySQL that's available online at UT is: [Learning MySQL](http://www.utxa.eblib.com/patron/FullRecord.aspx?p=540862).

-As a member of this class you will have free access to the DataCamp site, I believe that access extends for 6 months.
+As a member of this class you will have free access to the DataCamp site through their support for education (more at [datacamp.com/groups/education](datacamp.com/groups/education), I believe that access extends for 6 months.
 I will establish the access a few weeks into the semester, causing an invitation email to come to the email address registered with the University.
 The most relevant courses are:

 - [Introduction to Python](https://www.datacamp.com/courses/intro-to-python-for-data-science)
 - [Intro to SQL for Data Science](https://www.datacamp.com/courses/intro-to-sql-for-data-science)